Daniel-Griffiths/wordpress-theme-template/README.md

 **Post Boxes**

 The grabs a select amount of posts and displays them as boxes.
+By default these are ordered by the post date.

 Usage in the WP editor - `[post-box amount="3"]`